TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                 | <texture>,            // OR anisotropic roughness [0,1]^2
                                         // OR a texture with one or two channels (relative path)
                                         // DEFAULT: 0.5
-    "shadowingModel": "{VCAVITY,SMITH}",// Name of the shadowing model (default VCAVITY) "ndf": "{BS,GGX,Cos}",              // Name of the normal distribution function (default GGX) "albedo": [r,g,b] | <texture>       // vec3 [0,1]^3 for the color OR an RGB texture (relative path)
+    "shadowingModel": "{vcavity,smith}",// Name of the shadowing model (default vcavity) "ndf": "{BS,GGX,Cos}",              // Name of the normal distribution function (default GGX) "albedo": [r,g,b] | <texture>       // vec3 [0,1]^3 for the color OR an RGB texture (relative path)
                                         // DEFAULT: [0.5, 0.5, 0.5]